Sea-of-Green/Style-Guide/src/content/4-type.md

 | **Base**      | ```16px (1rem)```      | ```11pt``` | ```24pt```  | ```36pt```  |

 ### Line Spacing

+Vertical rhythm is a huge influencer on the way text is read.
+It's important to give individual lines of text enough room to be read comfortably.
+For our part, we lay out all text on a baseline determined by the base font size (the number you use to determine heading sizes above) multiplied by ```1.75```.
+For example, our web typography is laid out on a ```28px (1.75rem)``` baseline.
+Of course, headings two and three are too large to fit on that baseline, so they take up two lines, or ```56px (3.5rem)```.
+For print, that would be ```19pt``` & ```38pt```, respectively.
+Below, you can see this represented visually.

 <section class="type__lines">
   <div class="type__block type__h1">Heading 1</div>